-- My business and I are in good standing with the State of Minnesota (no back taxes). - I am a current Minnesota resident or business entity authorized to farm in Minnesota. - I am a principal operator of the farm (person most actively involved in the operation of the farm). - No one involved in the project or the application for the grant is an employee or spouse of an employee of the MDA. - I hold a feedlot registration (if applicable). - I certify that expenses for this project will be incurred between January 1, 2022 and March 31, 2023.
+- My business and I are in good standing with the State of Minnesota (no back taxes).
+(True/False) - I am a current Minnesota resident or business entity authorized to farm in Minnesota.
+(True/False) - I am a principal operator of the farm (person most actively involved in the operation of the farm).
+(True/False) - No one involved in the project or the application for the grant is an employee or spouse of an employee of the MDA.
+(True/False) - I hold a feedlot registration.
+(True/False/Not applicable) - I certify that expenses for this project will be incurred between January 1, 2022, and March 31, 2023.
+(Yes/No)

-Previous MDA Grants
+Previous MDA grants